tarantool/doc/doc/reference/reference_lua/box_index/select.rst

             large values because it linearly increases the number of scanned tuples and leads to the full scan of the space.

-            For unique indexes you can build cursors with :doc:`pairs() </reference/reference_lua/box_index/pairs>`:
+            For unique indexes, you can build cursors with :doc:`pairs() </reference/reference_lua/box_index/pairs>`:

             ..  code-block:: lua